birdsbox/Grow_Plants/README.md

-A simple web game : water the plan and watch it grow.
+A simple web game : water the plant and watch it grow.